-Google Things to do (GTTD) is a new feature from Google that allows guests to see tours and activities available nearby and book instantly.
+Google Things to do (GTTD) is a product from Google that allows guests to see tours and activities available nearby and book instantly.
 GTTD allows for the availability of products to be updated in real-time as guests are booking directly through your online booking engine (OBE).

 The core of GTTD is the ability to go directly from a search result in Google or a map view, to booking an activity.
 The booking path is streamlined and optimized for mobile bookings.